 Line managers will oversee significance determinations of inspection findings and any enforcement decisions involving facilities or activities for which they are responsible.

-exit meeting for their subordinate resident and specialist inspectors if significant inspection or examination findings (e.g., potentially greater than green significance, possible escalated enforcement or unsatisfactory requalification examination) will be discussed line manager shall attend team inspection exit meetings as directed by their division directors and should supplement the discussion at the meeting, as necessary.
+Line managers should attend at least one exit meeting annually to observe their subordinate inspectors.
+This expectation can be accomplished by attending an exit meeting for their subordinate resident and specialist inspectors if significant inspection or examination findings (e.g., potentially greater than green significance, possible escalated enforcement or unsatisfactory requalification examination) will be discussed.
+Appropriate line manager shall attend team inspection exit meetings as directed by their division directors and should supplement the discussion at the meeting, as necessary.

 Line managers responsible for an onsite activity should promptly and thoroughly debrief the assigned employees after the employees leave the site.
-Line managers must promptly intervene and communicate any changes in findings or conclusions to shall promptly contact the licensee to discuss the changes if necessary.
+Line managers must promptly intervene and communicate any changes in findings or conclusions to project management and shall promptly contact the licensee to discuss the changes if necessary.

-line managers shall ensure the s conduct inspections to maintain access to and familiarity with their backup sites or, if not assigned a backup site, are annually assigned to an inspection at another siteThese efforts should be coordinated to ensure adequate site coverage is maintained at all reactor sites.
+Project line managers shall ensure the resident inspectors (RIs) conduct inspections to maintain access to and familiarity with their backup sites or, if not assigned a backup site, are annually assigned to an inspection at another site.
+These efforts should be coordinated to ensure adequate site coverage is maintained at all reactor sites.

 Line managers should ensure that their division director and the regional division director are promptly informed of significant safety and regulatory issues identified by employees whom they supervise.

-Line managers shall ensure that inspectors do not track or trend minor issues
+Line managers shall ensure that inspectors do not track or trend minor issues.
+This means that line managers shall ensure that inspectors are not performing data analysis and charting of minor issues.

-Line managers shall each of their employees, during an onsite activity at least once each yearDuring their site visits, line managers may accompany any or all of their employees who are on site at the time of their visitIn addition, line managers should visit one of the sites they are responsible for line managers shall maintain unescorted access authorization at each of their sites
+Line managers from the region and Office of Nuclear Safety and Incident Response (NSIR) responsible for the Force-on-Force inspections shall observe each of their employees, if practicable, during an onsite activity at least once each calendar year.
+During their site visits, line managers may accompany any or all of their employees who are on site at the time of their visit.
+In addition, project line managers should visit one of the sites they are responsible for once a quarter.
+These visits may be combined (i.e., accomplished on one trip rather making two separate trips) for plants which are collocated or nearby (e.g., Salem/Hope Creek).
+Project line managers shall maintain unescorted access authorization at each of their sites.

 Regional operator licensing managers should alternate their field observations between examination and inspection activities for their employees who are certified in both areas.
-When observing an examination, the manager should accompany the examiner during a complete operating testPart-time (i.e., reserve) examiners are also subject to periodic observation and evaluation while administering operating testsThese observations shall:
+When observing an examination, the manager should accompany the examiner during a complete operating test.
+Part-time (i.e., reserve) examiners are also subject to periodic observation and evaluation while administering operating tests.
+These observations shall:

 be performed at least every 24 months by the regional operating licensing branch chief or a certified chief examiner, and